Demo mode active: payments are running in test mode — no real charges will be made to your card. Testing gateway

 Cost of Living

-Houston is the more affordable option overall — monthly living expenses run approximately 20% lower compared to Grand Rapids.
-Housing costs are a major driver: Houston's average rent is 25% lower than Grand Rapids's.
+Grand Rapids is the more affordable option overall — monthly living expenses run approximately 20% higher compared to Houston.
+Housing costs are a major driver: Houston's average rent is 20% higher than Grand Rapids's.

 MetricHoustonGrand RapidsDiff